How-Long-Can-You-Stay-After-Foreclosure North Carolina

 How Long Do You Have to Move Out After Foreclosure Auction in North Carolina

 After a foreclosure sale in North Carolina, there is a 10-day upset bid period.
 During this time, anyone can place a higher bid on the property.
-Delaying the finalization of the sale extends the time before transferring ownership.
+Delaying the finalization of the sale extends the time before ownership is transferred.

 Is it possible to stay in my home longer than 30-60 days after a foreclosure sale?